miftahulmuhaemen/template-cloud-function/readme.md

 # How to deploy ?

 1. Ensure that you have built the project by running `npm run build-root` or `npm run build` (build both the root and controller).
-2. Modify deploy-function.sh and change template to your project name.
+2. Modify `deploy-function.sh` and change `template` to your project name, also currently entry-point point to `main`, change as you please.
 3. Ensure that all required dependencies for THAT SPECIFIC FUNCTION are declared in `../controller/*/package.json`.
 (You can leave libraries you use for other functions but that are not required in here.)
 4. Open a Bash terminal and type `./deploy-function.sh FUNCTION_NAME` (ensure that the name matches the endpoint folder name and follows the standard naming convention by Google for Cloud Functions).
 5. Done.